twpayne/go-mbtiles/README.md

   with gzip.
 How the caller implements the compression is outside the scope of this package.
-* For the `json` key in the metadata table, helper types are provided in this package as `mbtiles.MetadataJson`.
+* For the `json` key in the metadata table, helper types are provided in this package as `mbtiles.MetadataJSON`.
 This type can be marshaled to a string and inserted into the metadata table for spec compliance for vector MBTiles files.
 * go-mbtiles will invert the Y coordinate to TMS to be compliant with the